 The read how BIM is being used to construct a new Engineer Research and Development Center for the Army Corps of Engineers, click here.

 Alpha Anywhere is a great tool for companies in the construction industry, whether they’re using BIM or not.
-Alpha Anywhere can be used to build offline field service apps, inspection apps, and much more.
+Alpha Anywhere can be used to build offline field service apps, building inspection apps, and much more.
 To find out more about how Alpha Anywhere can help with construction projects, click here.

 Read how an international construction equipment rental company built an enterprise platform with Alpha Anywhere to run the company and save tends of thousands of dollars.